laolujr/Cloud-Projects-/README.md

 I then completed the order and had to wait a few minutes to get confirmation my preffered `DNS` had been purchased.
 I eventually got email confirmation my  `Domain Name` `Laolujr7.com` had been registered on the internet which simply means its ready for use.

+### Create Record Sets

+After the successful registration of my `Domain Name` `Laolujr7.com`   I need to create `Recordsets` to determine what kind of traffic can access my domain name.

+So to create my new record set I went to `Route 53` and under hosted zones I selected `Laolujr7.com`  and created records there are several records but I only needed the
+`A Record` which is responsible for routing traffic to an `IPv4` address and several `AWS Rescources`

+After selecting the `A Record` I pointed my `www.Laolujr7.com`  to the `ALB` `Dev-Alb` I also pointed my record set to the appropriate `Availability Zone` in `us-east-1 N. Virginia` I then created the record
+Aftter doing this I could now acces my webpage using `www.Laolujr7.com`